caiiiycuk/js-dos/v7/docs/node.md

 title: In node.js
 ---

-In this tutorial we will run Digger game in Node.js and save game screenshot to image.
+In this tutorial we will run Digger game in Node.js and save game screenshot to the image.

 Let's start with creating empty project: